Is New Student Academy required?

 Yes.
-Summer School is required for all incoming students.
-Students who do not attend summer school may lose their eligibility to register for the school year.
+New Student Academy is required for all incoming students.
+Students who do not attend may lose their eligibility to register for the school year.

 Does DSST require students to wear a uniform?